Nyco/Lean-Storytelling/README.md

 # Overview of the playbook

-Tell a story, using the base ingredients.
+* Tell a story, using the base ingredients.

-If you want/need to detail, use the options.
+* If you want/need to detail, use the options.

-Try, learn, get feedback, remix, change, and adapt to your audience, always!
+* Try, learn, get feedback, remix, change, and adapt to your audience, always & continuously!

-If you reduce your story to the bare minimum, you can land on your Unique Value Proposition (UVP).
+* If you reduce your story to the bare minimum, just a few words, you might land on your Unique Value Proposition (UVP).

-If you want to seriously learn story telling techniques, read the right litterature.
+* If you want to seriously learn strong story telling techniques, read the right litterature.

 Step | Ingredients | Options
 :--:|:--|:--